IgneousEarth/igneousearth.github.io/src/notes/phys321/chapter4.md

 ---

-This chapter looks at electric fields within solids, liquids, gasses and plasma.
+This chapter looks at electric fields within solids, liquids, gasses and plasma - often, with the materiel not being conductors.
 ## Polarization

 > Griffith's 4.1.

 Say we have some material within an $E$-field.
-Broadly, whatever the material is, it can be loosely